-The logic behind trading CFDs is pretty much the same as investing in any other market, like stock for example.
+The logic behind trading CFDs is pretty much the same as investing in any other market, like stocks for example.
 If the price of the stock goes up by 10%, your investment does the same.
-If, on the other hand, the price of the stock goes down by 10%, your investment also loses 10% in value.
+If on the other hand, the price of the stock goes down by 10%, your investment also loses 10% in value.

-Can I only make profits when prices are going up?
+Can I only profit when prices are going up?

-No. One of the big advantages of investing in CFDs rather than in markets like commodities or stocks, is that you can profit from falling markets as well.
+No. One of the big advantages of investing in CFDs, rather than in markets like commodities or stocks, is that you can profit from falling markets as well.
 Remember, a CFD is a Contract For Difference, but that difference can go in any direction.
-So you can invest in the possibility of prices going up or down, according to what you think is likely to happen.
+So you can invest in the possibility of prices going up (a “buy” or “long” order) or down (a “sell” or “short” order), according to what you think is likely to happen.

 No. CFDs make it possible to invest smaller amounts in the markets of your choice.
-With CFDs you don’t have to actually purchase or own an instrument, so you are not constricted by the high prices of certain stocks or commodities.
-So even if the price of Google stock, for example, is $1000, you can invest in Google with as little as $10 at eToro!
-That’s basically one of the greatest advantages of using CFDs.
+With CFDs you don’t actually have to purchase or own an instrument, so you are not constricted by the high prices of certain stocks or commodities.
+So even if the price of Google’s stock, for example, is $1,000, on eToro you can invest in Google with as little as $50 (using leverage of 1:10) and own $500 worth of Google shares.
+That’s one of the greatest advantages of using CFDs.

 Are CFDs riskier than traditional market investments?

-No. Any financial investment is risky, and CFDs are no different.
+No. Any financial investment involves risk, and CFDs are no different.
 CFDs only become riskier if you’re using leverage, thereby increasing your market exposure.
-However, you can very well trade CFDs without using any leverage, in which case your risk would the same as if you were trading in the markets directly.
-At eToro for example, you can invest in stock without any leverage, and you can invest in all the other markets we have on offer with leverage as low as 1:2.
+On eToro for example, you can invest in any asset without any leverage.

 Are CFDs necessary for Copy Trading?